wilsonx2rt/andromeda/README.md

 ### Docker integration

-- Project can be developed inside a docker container
+- Project can be developed inside a docker container.
-- Docker container has SSH access during development
+- Docker container has SSH access during development.
-- PyCharm can access the container python environment with a remote ssh interpreter
+- PyCharm can access the container python environment with a remote ssh interpreter.
 - PyCharm can run management commands with the _manage.py_ file inside the container.

 ### Testing

-- Your code gets tested on **gitlab** every time you make a new commit
+- Your code gets tested on **gitlab** every time you make a new commit.
-- Every endpoint has at least one or more tests executed when you run `$ python manage.py test`
+- Every endpoint has at least one or more tests executed when you run `$ python manage.py test`.
 - Tests are having a master test class that has basic functionality implemented.
-- Tests cover not only success but also error messages that are expected from the API
+- Tests cover not only success but also error messages that are expected from the API.
-- Tests cover also if a user has not rights to change or update data in the database. (test for right error messages)
+- Tests cover also if a user has not rights to change or update data in the database. (test for right error messages).

 ### Permissions